Partitions into powers of an algebraic number: Introduction

 If $ \alpha $ cannot be expressed in this form, then $ p_\beta(\alpha) = 0 $.
 Let us stress that $ p_\beta(\alpha) $ may be equal to infinity (e.g., for $ \beta = 1, -2$, or $\frac{1}{2} $).
 Note that this definition is interesting mostly if $ \beta $ is algebraic, for otherwise $ p_\beta(\alpha) \in\{ 0,1\} $ for every $\alpha$.
 Also when $\beta$ is an $n$th root of unity, then $\beta^n=1$, and so always $ p_\beta(\alpha) \in\{ 0,\infty\} $.
 We thus often restrict to the case $ \beta \in \R\setminus\{-1, 0, 1\} $.

-A related notion is that of a \emph{beta-expansion} (first introduced by R\'{e}nyi~\cite{Renyi1957}), except that one takes the ``digits" in a beta-expansion from a fixed finite alphabet $ \mathcal{A} $ rather than allowing them to be arbitrary non-negative integers (and that one sometimes allows also negative powers of $\beta$).
+A related notion is that of a \emph{beta-expansion}, except that one takes the ``digits" in a beta-expansion from a fixed finite alphabet $ \mathcal{A} $ rather than allowing them to be arbitrary non-negative integers (and that one sometimes allows also negative powers of $\beta$).
 Let $ \beta > 1 $ and let $ \mathcal{A}\subset \R $ be a finite set such that $ 0 \in \mathcal{A} $.
 The beta-expansion of a non-negative real number $ x $ in the alphabet $ \mathcal{A} $ is